ArchiyouApp/archiyou-core/README.md

 Currently the source code of the platform itself (the frontend app and server infrastructure) remains closed but parts of it become open source in collaborations like [OCCI](https://github.com/occi-cad).

 ## 🏗 What is the state of Archiyou-core?

 We are building the Archiyou platform, its content and the core at the same time.
-Currently Archiyou-core is deployed in our alpha platform; running both in the browser as a server side Node environment.
-Please keep in mind that it is still _alpha_ phase code quality.
+This means some parts are pretty robust while others might be experimental still.

 ## 🚀 Getting started

-* Try it out at [Archiyou.com](https://archiyou.com)
+* To see how Archiyou works: [Archiyou.com](https://archiyou.com)
-We are working on starter templates for developers:
-- [ ] Basic: run your Archiyou script without Archiyou
-- [ ] Use Archiyou-core in a modern app
-- [ ] Use Archiyou-core in a server Node environment

-Let us know if you like more usage scenarios!
+* To start making some models yourself: [editor.archiyou.com](https://editor.archiyou.com)
+* To use the archiyou-core for your own apps: Check out npm module and starter-templates

 ## 🙋 Contributions